 The Oregon Health Plan (OHP) is our state Medicaid program.
 It provides health coverage for low-income Oregonians that include working families, children, pregnant women, single adults, seniors and more.
 The Oregon Health Authority (OHA) has contracted with a variety of health entities, known as Coordinated Care Organizations or CCOs, to manage and deliver health care for most of these people eligible for Medicaid.
 OHA pays CCOs to cover these individuals with capitation rates.
 Capitation rates are a predetermined payment that depends on the individual's OHP eligibility status and is paid to CCOs on a monthly basis dependent on enrollment.

-These capitation rates are developed and certified by OHA's actuaries on a yearly basis.
+These capitation rates are developed and certified by OHA's contracted actuaries on a yearly basis.
 The process and methodology used to develop capitation rates are governed by federal and state regulations.
 CMS requires Oregon's capitation rates be Actuarially Sound and follow applicable Actuarially Standards of Practice, which are developed by the American Academy of Actuaries.

 2015-2018 Capitation Rate Reports